Shelob9/josh-code-garden/notes/code-meadow.md

 This is site is built using [Digital Garden Builder](https://digitalgardenbuilder.app/).
 [I also have a digital garden, not related to writing code.](https://code.joshpress.net)

-Right now, it functions to test my theory that hosting these sites with [[gh-pages]] is a good idea.
+Right now, it helps test my theory that hosting these sites with [[gh-pages]] is a good idea.

 ## What Is Growing